This post may contain affiliate links. Please read my disclosure policy.

 - Combine the flour, sugar and salt in the bowl of a food processor.
 Pulse to combine.
 Add the butter and shortening and process (using short bursts/pulses) until the mixture resembles a coarse meal.
 There should be some small pea sized pieces of butter visible.
 Add 3 tablespoons of the cold water and pulse a few times to combine.
 Add 3 more tablespoons water and process until the dough starts to hold together.
 Don't over process.
 Add one more tablespoon of water, if needed, for a total of 7 at the most.

 - Gather the dough together and divide in half.
-Form each half into a flat disc.
-Wrap each disc with plastic wrap and refrigerate at least 1 hour or up to 3 days.
-You may need to let it come to room temperature for 15 minutes for easier rolling if it's too cold.
+Form each half into a flat disk about 6 inches round.
+Wrap each disk in plastic wrap and refrigerate at least 1 hour or up to 3 days. ย You may need to let it come to room temperature for 15 minutes for easier rolling if it's too cold.

 - Place a disc of dough on a well floured, clean work surface.
 Using a rolling pin, start in the middle of dough and push outward with even pressure.
 Start again in the middle and press outward but move around like you're hitting all the numbers on the face of a clock.
 Start at 12 o'clock, move to 2 o'clock, etc. until the dough is in a circle large enough to allow for a 1-inch overhang.
 Trim excess dough with kitchen shears.